marcoppenheimer/zookeeper-snap/.github/ISSUE_TEMPLATE.md

 ---
-title: Create charm channel
+title: Create Snap Channel
 assignees: jardon
 labels: enhancement
 ---
-The charm channel for {{ env.ISSUE_TITLE }} needs to be created.
+The snap channel for {{ env.ISSUE_TITLE }} needs to be created.